Professional Doctorate in International Business specialisation America (e-learning)

 specialisation America issued by EENI (School of International Business).

 The Diploma of Professional Doctorate is awarded after assessing:

 - The level of participation of the Doctoral student in the subjects of the Doctoral programme

 - The research work

 - The defence of the thesis

-Once defended and overcome the thesis, Doctoral students will receive the diploma of “Professional Doctorate in International Business (DIB) specialisation America” issued by EENI (School of International Business).
+Once defended and overcame the thesis, Doctoral students will receive the diploma of “Professional Doctorate in International Business (DIB) specialisation America” issued by EENI (School of International Business).

-Our continuous enrolment system allows students enrol at any time and study from anywhere in the world without any displacement.
+Our continuous enrollment system allows students enrol at any time and study from anywhere in the world without any displacement.